motss/paper-swipe/README.md

 Example:

-    <paper-swipe>By default, it can be swiped to the left or to the right.</paper-swipe>
+    <paper-swipe>By default, it can be swiped to either the left or the right.</paper-swipe>
     <paper-swipe disable-swipe>Swipe Gestures disabled</paper-swipe>
-    <paper-swipe reset-swipe>Reset panel position</paper-swipe>
+    <paper-swipe fade>Swipe with fade in/ fade out effect</paper-swipe>
     <paper-swipe left-swipe>Only Left Swipe</paper-swipe>
     <paper-swipe right-swipe>Only Right Swipe</paper-swipe>
     <paper-swipe on-tap-underlay='tapHandler'>Tap Event Handler</paper-swipe>